 Sam, however, worked for the stadium in which they played (Griffith Stadium), selling popcorn and peanuts in the Black seating section of the segregated park.
 He also worked in other areas of sports, including serving as a caddie for golfers.
 During the 1921 U.S. Open which was held at Columbia Country Club in Chevy Chase, Maryland (where he worked), Sam caddied for “Long” Jim Barnes, a British golfer who would go on to win the tournament.
 Barnes rewarded Lacy with a $200.00 tip.

 His love of sports carried over to high school where he played baseball, football and basketball at Armstrong Technical High School.
-He attended Howard University from which he graduated in 1923 with a degree in education.
+He later attended Howard University, from which he graduated in 1923 with a degree in education.
 While in school he gained a part-time position with the Washington Tribune, a popular Black newspaper.

 After college he went on to coach various youth teams while also playing semi-pro baseball for the LeDroit Tigers (who billed him as an Algonquin Indian) as a pitcher.
 He also continued working at the Tribune, and bolstered his income as a sports commentator with local D.C. radio stations WINX and WOL.
 He began working full-time for the Tribune in 1926 and being gainfully employed decided to marry his girlfriend Alberta Robinson in 1927.
 The couple would eventually have two children, a son, Samuel and a daughter, Michaelyn.